 Stretches To Ease Sciatica Pain

-To get temporary relief from sciatica during pregnancy, you can try these four simple stretches.
+To get temporary relief from sciatica, you can try these four simple stretches.

 The Table Stretch

-This stretch relieves sciatica pain in the back, buttocks and back legs muscles.
+This stretch relieves sciatica pain in the back, buttocks and back leg muscles.

 - Stand and face the table with your feet slightly wider than your hips.

 - Leaning forward with hands on the table, keep your arms straight and your back flat.

 - Pull your hips away from the table until a nice stretch is felt in the lower back and back of your legs.